 Recent Accounting Pronouncements.
 In June 2011, the Financial Accounting Standards Board ("FASB") issued an accounting standard update requiring an increase in the prominence of items reported in other comprehensive income.
 The amendment eliminated the option to present components of other comprehensive income as part of the statement of changes in stockholders' equity and required that total comprehensive income, the components of net income, and the components of other comprehensive income be presented in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 The amendment became effective for the Company's interim period ended September 30, 2012.
 In February 2013, the FASB issued an accounting standard update on the reporting of reclassifications out of accumulated other comprehensive income of various components, which was originally deferred by the FASB in December 2011.
 The February 2013 update does not change the current requirements for reporting net income or other comprehensive income in financial statements.
 However, this update requires an entity to present parenthetically (on the face of the financial statements, in the notes, or in some cases, cross-referenced to related footnote disclosures) significant amounts reclassified from each component of accumulated other comprehensive income and the income statement line items affected by the reclassification.
-The amendment reflected in the February 2013 update becomes effective prospectively for the Company's interim period ending September 30, 2013.
-Early adoption is permitted.
-The amendment reflected in the February 2013 update will not have an impact on the Company's financial position, results of operations or cash flows as it is disclosure-only in nature.
-In September 2011, the FASB issued an accounting standard update intended to simplify testing goodwill for impairment.
-The amendments allow an entity to first assess qualitative factors to determine whether it is necessary to perform the two-step quantitative goodwill impairment test.
-An entity is no longer required to calculate the fair value of a reporting unit unless the entity determines, based on a qualitative assessment, that it is more likely than not that the fair value of the reporting unit is less than its carrying amount.
-The amendment, by its terms, became effective for annual and interim goodwill impairment tests performed for the Company's fiscal year ending June 30, 2013, and early adoption was permitted.
-The Company elected to early adopt this accounting guidance at the beginning of the three months ended December 31, 2011 (see Note 5, "Goodwill and Purchased Intangible Assets," for a detailed description).
+The amendment reflected in the February 2013 update became effective prospectively for the Company's interim period ended September 30, 2013.
+Early adoption was permitted.
+The amendment reflected in the February 2013 update did not have an impact on the Company's financial position, results of operations or cash flows as it is disclosure-only in nature.
+In December 2011, the FASB issued an accounting standard update requiring enhanced disclosure about certain financial instruments and derivative instruments that are offset in the balance sheet or subject to an enforceable master netting arrangement or similar agreement.
+The disclosure requirement became effective retrospectively for the Company's interim period ended September 30, 2013.
+The disclosure requirement did not have an impact on the Company's financial position, results of operations or cash flows as it is disclosure-only in nature.
+In July 2013, the FASB issued an accounting standard update that provides explicit guidance on the financial statement presentation of an unrecognized tax benefit when a net operating loss carryforward or a tax credit carryforward exists.
+Under the new standard update, the Company's unrecognized tax benefit, or a portion of an unrecognized tax benefit, should be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward or a tax credit carryforward.
+This accounting standard update will be effective for the Company's interim period ending September 30, 2014 and applied prospectively with early adoption permitted.
+The Company is currently evaluating the impact of this accounting standard update on its consolidated financial statements.